|POS||Race & Track||Date||Points|

 But despite finishing behind team-mate Kubica in the standings, in the eighteen races finished by both drivers, Russell finished ahead of Kubica in sixteen of them.

-After brief talks of a possible Mercedes drive for 2020, Russell was confirmed to be staying at Williams for 2020 with a new team-mate in the form of Canadian driver Nicholas Latifi.
+After brief talks of a possible Mercedes drive for 2020, Russell was confirmed to be staying at Williams with a new team-mate in the form of Canadian driver Nicholas Latifi.

 George Russell Before F1